oduerr/da/lab/football1/Hierarchical.md

     ## Chain 3 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

     ## Chain 3

+    ## Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

+    ## Chain 4 Exception: normal_lpdf: Scale parameter is 0, but must be positive! (in '/var/folders/bk/0vv7sh9n43n3dm4fth1qw93r0000gq/T/Rtmp0xSV3f/model-1382437a7c926.stan', line 46, column 0 to column 30)

+    ## Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

+    ## Chain 4 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

+    ## Chain 4

     ## Warning: 21 of 4000 (1.0%) transitions ended with a divergence.
     ## See https://mc-stan.org/misc/warnings for details.